2022 Team Reports

 Key Backups

 The backup wide receivers for Seattle combined for just 32 targets last season, and the same group will be back in 2022.
-Last year's second-round pick, Dee Eskridge, will attempt to unseat Swain as the team's WR3, but even if he does, that will not be enough to place him on your fantasy waiver wire radar.
-Likewise, Penny Hart will act as the team's WR5 for the 3rd consecutive season and holds no fantasy value.
-In addition, Seattle added Bo Melton and Dareke Young in the seventh round of the draft.
-Both will start at the bottom of the depth chart and will have a hill to climb to make the team in 2022.
-Neither should be on fantasy radars for this season.
-J.J.
-Arcega-Whiteside was added in a trade with Philadelphia.
-With the Eagles, he was considered a tight end, but is likely to move back to his natural wide receiver position in Seattle.
+Last year's second-round pick, Dee Eskridge, will act as the team's WR3, but that will not be enough to place him on your fantasy waiver wire radar.
+Likewise, Penny Hart will act as the team's WR4 for the 3rd consecutive season and holds no fantasy value.
+In addition, Seattle added Dareke Young in the seventh round of the draft.
+HE will start at the bottom of the depth chart and will have a hill to climb to even see the field in 2022.

 Tight Ends